 At a glance

-Until now, infants under 5 kilograms occupied a blind spot in malaria medicine.
-No approved drug existed for them, so caregivers and clinicians often relied on formulations designed for older, heavier children — a workaround that carried real risks of incorrect dosing and toxicity.
+Until now, newborns under 5 kilograms occupied a blind spot in malaria medicine.
+No approved drug existed for them.

-That gap has existed for decades, even as malaria killed hundreds of thousands of young children each year.
+Clinicians and caregivers often made do with formulations designed for older, heavier children — a workaround that carried real risks of incorrect dosing and toxicity.
+That gap persisted for decades, even as malaria killed hundreds of thousands of young children every year.
 According to the World Health Organization, children under five account for roughly three-quarters of all malaria deaths in Africa.
+Newborns were also excluded from malaria vaccines, which are not yet approved for the youngest infants.

-Newborns were also excluded from prevention tools like malaria vaccines, which are not approved for the youngest infants.
-Coartem Baby fills that gap directly, giving frontline health workers their first purpose-built option for their smallest patients.
+Coartem Baby fills that gap directly — giving frontline health workers their first purpose-built option for their smallest patients.

 How a public-private partnership made it happen

-What this means on the ground
+What it means on the ground

 Read more

-For more on this story, see: Good News for Humankind
+For more on this story, see: Euronews

 For more from Good News for Humankind, see: